 Obamacare Pros and Cons

-The ACA requires individual and small group plans to include categories of coverage called the Essential Health Benefits.
-Insurance companies may not reject applicants based on medical status, and premium costs may only vary based on age, location, smoking status, and number of people covered by a plan.
-However the new regulations in the ACA may lead to increased costs for some consumers, state governments, and the federal government.
+The ACA requires health insurance exchange plans (a.k.a.
+Obamacare Plans) to include the ten Essential Health Benefits.
+Insurance companies may not reject applicants based on medical status and premium costs may only vary based on age, location, smoking status, and (in the case of small group plans) number of people.
+While the ACA guarantees individuals will be covered for a broad range of conditions and services, it also increases costs for some consumers, state governments, and the federal government.
 The following is a non-exhaustive list of pros and cons of the ACA.

 |Insurance companies are required to issue a health plan to any applicant, regardless of the applicant’s health status or other factors.||Underlying behavioral issues contributing to healthcare expenses (e.g. obesity, diet, lack of exercise) besides tobacco smoking are not addressed by the ACA, and positive behaviors are not incentivized with subsidies.|

 |Creates new type of private non-profit health insurer called “co-ops” that offers more affordable, higher quality, and more consumer-friendly health insurance plans.||The federal government has spent over $2 billion dollars to fund 23 co-ops and most were forced out of business when the federal government defaulted on the risk corridor program.1|

 |For qualifying individuals, subsidies can lower premiums and out-of-pocket costs.||Subsidies do not address the underlying cost of healthcare and risk furthering healthcare spending and deficit increases.|

 |All individual health insurance plans must have annual caps on out-of-pocket costs for covered services.
 In the pre-reform market, 4% of plans lacked these caps.2||Increased use of narrower networks by insurers.
 Patients will incur greater out-of-pocket costs if they seek treatment out of their network.|